 - A full-time professional programme of four years, after 12 years of schooling, in elementary teacher education, leading to a Bachelor of Elementary Education (B.El.Ed.) degree.
 This programme is offered in eight affiliated colleges of the University of Delhi.

-- A full-time professional teacher education programme for one academic year after graduate or post-graduate studies, leading to a degree in Bachelor of Education (B.Ed.).
+- A full-time professional teacher education programme for two academic year after graduate or post-graduate studies, leading to a degree in Bachelor of Education (B.Ed.).
 Besides CIE, this programme is offered at three affiliated colleges - Maharshi Valmiki College of Education, Lady Irwin College and Shyama Prasad Mukherjee College.

 - A full-time pre-doctoral research programme of eighteen months and a part-time programme of twenty-four months for working professionals in Education leading to the degree of Master of Philosophy (M.Phil.)